thir13en/java-training/docs/class.md

 When invoked inside the class, the `this` keyword is `NOT` necessary.

 ### Method overloading
-Consists on using the same method name but with different paramenters.
+Consists on using the same method name but with different parameters.
 It does **NOT** work just by reusing the same signature and parameters and changing the return type, it needs to change the number or type of parameters.
 It is often related with **polymorphism**, but it has nothing to do with it.
 It is often referred as **Compile Time Polymorphism**.
 You can overload `static` and `instance` methods.

 ### Method overriding
-It is actual **Runtime Polymorphism** and **Dynamic Method Dispatch**, it consist en defining a method signature that already exists in the parent class, and overriding it's implementation with the `@Override` decorator.
+It is actual **Runtime Polymorphism** and **Dynamic Method Dispatch**, it consists on defining a method signature that already exists in the parent class, and overriding it's implementation with the `@Override` decorator.
-Overriden method **can't** have a less restrictive modifier, for example `protected` => `public` will fail, while `protected` => `private` won't.
-You can use `super.<methodName>()` to still call the non-overriden method.
+Overridden method **can't** have a less restrictive modifier, for example `protected` => `public` will fail, while `protected` => `private` won't.
+You can use `super.<methodName>()` to still call the non-overridden method.
-As a last note, the overriden method **can't** throw a new or broader checked exception.
+As a last note, the overridden method **can't** throw a new or broader checked exception.

 ### Constructor syntax
 ```java